KnifeySpooney/SP3CTR/Roadmap.md

 - Real-time chart (e.g., pie/bar) showing protocol distribution (TCP, UDP, DNS, HTTP, etc.)

-#### 💡 "Why it Matters" Explanations
+#### 💡 "Why it Matters" Explanations ✅ - 100 % Complete

-- For common packet types or alerts, include plain-language explanations of what they are and why they matter
+- For common packet types or alerts, include plain-language explanations of what they are and why they matter  ✅

 ---